 Think of every piece of content like a door to your website.
 The more doors you have, the more people who can visit your website, and the more opportunities you have to rank in Google — a good rule of thumb, though, is to only create one piece of content for each keyword phrase you’re targetting.

-While creating content consistently can be time-consuming, our Content Pro and Advanced Marketer plans at Carrot come with done-for-you blog content.
+While creating content consistently can be time-consuming, our Content Pro and Advanced Marketer plan at Carrot come with done-for-you blog content.
 Just customize about 25% of each post and publish it!

 Many of our members, like Ryan Dossey, consistently get SEO leads from those done-for-you blog posts!

-A quick-and-easy win for your SEO rankings is to make sure your citations are in order.
-Citations are the business listings you have on third-party websites (Google Business, Yahoo, etc).
-The more citations you have, the better (aim for at least 50) — just make sure that all of those citations use the same contact info and have the same business name.
+A quick-and-easy win for your SEO rankings is ensuring your citations are in order.
+Citations are your business listings on third-party websites (Google Business, Yahoo, etc).
+The more citations you have, the better (aim for at least 50) — just make sure all those citations use the same contact info and have the same business name.

-Practically speaking, building your citations is a matter of finding third-party listing sites and submitting your information… which can be a little time-consuming.
+Building your citations involves finding third-party listing sites and submitting your information… which can be a little time-consuming.

-HARO (which stands for Help A Reporter Out) is a great way to build backlinks and market authority all at the same time.
-Journalists sign up for HARO to get quotes and expert contributions from market experts.
+HARO (which stands for Help A Reporter Out) is a great way to build backlinks and market authority simultaneously.
+Journalists sign up for HARO to get quotes and contributions from market experts.
 And you can sign up for HARO (for free) to become a source of expertise for those journalists.

-The hashtag #JournoRequest is another direct line to journalists who’re writing online articles, seeking expert contributions.
+The hashtag #JournoRequest is another direct line to journalists writing online articles and seeking expert contributions.

-By searching the hashtag on Twitter, your page will populate with lots of different online writers who’re looking for specific types of contributions.
+By searching the hashtag on Twitter, your page will populate with many different online writers looking for specific types of contributions.
 Most of the time, they’ll have no problem providing a backlink in return.

-Again, this is so simple that you could pay a VA to scour Twitter for you and look for backlink building contribution opportunities.
-You’ll just have to provide them with expert quotes when they find one.
+Again, this is so simple that you could pay a VA to scour Twitter for you and look for backlink-building contribution opportunities.
+You’ll have to provide them with expert quotes when they find one.